Diencephalon And Third Ventricle Question And Answers

 It receives sensory impulses from the opposite half of the body and transmits them to the sensory cortex.
 There are two thalami situated one on each side of a slit-like cavity called the 3rd ventricle.

 Thus, the medial surface of each thalamus forms the side wall of the 3rd ventricle.
 The anterior end of the thalamus is narrow and forms the tubercle of the thalamus.
-Its posterior end is expanded and free, which is called pulvinar.
+Its posterior end is expanded and free, which is called the pulvinar.

-Major nuclei of the thalamus The major nuclei of the thalamus are as follows:
+Major nuclei of the thalamus.
+The major nuclei of the thalamus are as follows:

 - Anterior nucleus